Nootropics are a class of supplements that help increase cognitive performance and support brain health.[i]

 - Brain energy: The brain consumes approximately 20 percent of our body’s energy.
 Brain fog and mental fatigue can occur if the brain isn’t getting enough energy.
 Consistently low brain energy is linked to cognitive decline and brain degeneration.
 Nootropics can support cellular energy production by improving our mitochondrial efficiency, the powerhouses of our brain cells.

 - Neurochemical modulation: Neurotransmitters send chemical messages between neurons.
 Effective cell-to-cell communication is critical to a highly optimized brain, with imbalances impacting our health.
-Nootropics are known to modulate neurotransmitter levels in our brain, such as serotonin, acetylcholine, norepinephrine, and dopamine.
+Nootropics are known to modulate neurotransmitter levels in our brain, such as serotonin, acetylcholine and norepinephrine.
 These neurotransmitters play a vital role in sleep, mood, motivation, memory, learning, and focus.

 - Brain protection: Nootropics can help reduce brain inflammation and oxidative stress by increasing antioxidant activity and eliminating neurotoxins.
 Some nootropics have even been shown to help fight the formation of irregular protein clusters called amyloids, associated with degenerative diseases like Alzheimer’s.